justinnoor/pppucpp/README.md

 ### Background

-When I first started programming, I hopped around various languages, frameworks, tutorials, and code camps, never really building a solid foundation for myself.
-Looking back, my journey should have began right here with PPPUC++.
-This book is an invaluable resource for anyone interested in C++.
-After learning C++, everything else will make sense.
+When I first started programming, I hopped around various languages, frameworks, tutorials, and code camps, never building a solid foundation for myself.
+Looking back, my journey should have started right here with PPPUC++.
+This book is an invaluable resource for anyone interested in the C++ language.
+After learning C++, everything else makes sense.

-This book can serve as both a guide for beginners, and a refresher for advanced programmers.
-Dr. Stroustrup wrote this book with great care and it is quite enjoyable to read.
+This book can serve as both a guide for beginners, or a refresher for advanced programmers.
+Dr. Stroustrup wrote this book with great care, and it is quite enjoyable to read.
 His humorous personality livens up what could have easily been a dry technical document.
 It is truly an honor to have Dr. Stroustrup still spearheading the C++ language today.

-At times you may feel that some of these exercises are overkill, redundant, or even unclear in their instructions.
-At the end of the day, these challenges will force you to dig deeper, think critically, and engage the C++ community.
+At times you may feel that some of these exercises are overkill or redundant.
+You will probably even curse at this book.
+Dr. Stroustrup likes to throw curve ball challenges that appear simple at first glance, but end up being complex.
+At the end of the day, however, these challenges force you to dig deeper, ask questions, think critically, and engage the C++ community.
 As the saying goes, *if you're not failing you're not learning*.

 ### Resources